ebaran/docs/docs/tutorials/TutorialASA.md

 Step 8 Destroy an Asset
 -----------------------

-Asset destruction allows the creator to remove the asset from the ledger, if all outstanding assets are held by the creator.
+Asset destruction allows the creator to remove the asset from the ledger if all outstanding assets are held by the creator.

 **Task 8-1** With all assets back in the creator's account, the manager (Account 1) destroys the asset.